thinkaliker/rice.sh/README.md

   - should default to backup then copy
 - more scripts
 - more configuration files
-- standalone script that auto clones this repository via `wget`
+- standalone script that auto clones this repository via `wget` (bootstrap.sh?)
 - script validator
 - extensibility to other distros